Pankaj987812/Nayra/README.md

-# Nayra
-Nayra
-That created by Pankaj Kumar
+Nayra is a virtual assistant which is created by Pankaj Kumar